fiscal sponsorship FAQs.

 - Follow the steps in the Application Checklist at the top of the page.

-- Once we review your form, we will contact you within a few days to schedule a consultation if you are a good candidate for the program.
+- Once we review your information, we will contact you within a few days to schedule a consultation if you are a good candidate for the program.

 - In the meantime, start preparing your application, instructions are here.